Leasehold Residential Purchase Pricing

 Stamp Duty Land Tax

 This depends on the purchase price of your property.
+The figure quoted for SDLT will be higher if you are not a UK Resident in accordance with the HMRC SDLT Residency Test.
 You can calculate the amount you will need to pay by using HMRC's website or if the property is located in Wales by using the Welsh Revenue Authority's website.

 We do not undertake tax advice.

 Our fees are fixed, however there may be factors which would typically increase the cost of the fees estimated above.

 Factors that may lead to an increase in our costs include: